0lapro/chatterserver/README.md

 A stand-alone instant messenger server with simple GUI that allows you to control the server without closing the application.

 ## Semantics
 Everything in the program is named to reflect its purpose.
-The naming of the packages, classes, objects, methods, and variables are semantically correct and they all reflect what they do in the program.
 This makes writing test cases unambiguous and testing more meaningful.

 ## Object-Oriented approach
 1. The OOP approach separates concerns and allows room for easy improvement so anyone can improve this server to its own taste.